 Ann completed a solo expedition across the Arctic sea ice from the Russian pack ice.
 She spent 21 days on the ice on her own.
 Furthermore, she encountered five polar bears during the 124-mile journey across the moving Arctic Ocean.

 Ann was a navigator, pathfinder and head of ice operations for the Catlin Arctic survey.
 Her team, Pen Hadow and Martin Hartley, manually measured the thickness of the Arctic Ocean’s ice.
 Ann led the team from the front for 74 days over a 233-mile transect.

 Ann was the team leader of the second Catlin Arctic survey.
 They reached the North Pole after 60 days and 270 miles.
 After long days of sledge hauling, the team hand drilled the ice up to 5 metres thick to collect water samples to assist scientists in better understanding the effects of Carbon Dioxide on the Arctic Ocean.

 Ann and Tyler Fish led a four-person team on the final Catlin Arctic survey as the only remaining original team member.
 It was the most ambitious of Catlin’s expeditions.
 Accompanied by a cameraman and a scientist, not only did they measure the thickness of the sea ice, they studied the thermohaline circulation of the Ocean.

 2017 and 2018

-In 2017 and 2018 in collaboration with NASA, NOAA, ESA, Ann took part in an expedition to ski the last 2 degrees to the North Pole.
-Once again, the team were collecting vital data to help scientists better understand the effect climate change is having on the Arctic Ocean.
+In 2017 and 2018, in collaboration with NASA, NOAA, ESA, Ann took part in an expedition to ski the last 2 degrees to the North Pole.
+Once again, the team collected vital data to help scientists better understand the effect climate change has on the Arctic Ocean.
 The team’s mission was to insert tracking buoys to monitor the movement of the disappearing ice near the North Pole.
 As a result, this enabled NASA to monitor ice movement in the Arctic during the long summer melt.